AmanKrishna171/Risky_NonRisky_HAR/README.md

 ---

 ## Introduction
 Human Activity Recognition (HAR) is a critical field in artificial intelligence, with applications in surveillance, security, and public safety.
 This project addresses the specific challenge of detecting risky activities using only RGB video data, without relying on depth or skeletal information.
+Demo video can be found [here](https://youtu.be/rs6FhPj3d8g).

 ### Key Research Questions:
 1. Can deep learning models effectively detect risky activities using RGB video data alone?